rohannramesh/Basketball_predictions/README.md

 	* This implies that even though teams are shooting more 3-point shots and playing more "small-ball" (fewer players over 6'10" and more like-size, smaller players on the floor at one time, i.e. Golden State's famous Death-lineup / the Hampton's Five), teams are still organized the same way

 * Certain graph/team architectures are more likely to produce wins than losses
-	* Winning teams are centered around 1-3 "stars" or players that dominate their teams graph
+	* Winning teams are centered around 1-3 "stars" or players that dominate their team's graph
 	* Teams that lose more games than they win are more balanced and less dependent on single players
 	* On average, the top 3 players are better on winning teams than on losing teams (as measured by a Player Efficiency Rating or PER)
 	* On average, the bottom 5 players (of an 8 man rotation) are worse on winning teams than on losing teams